 Prerequisites: ENGL 261 or equivalent college course with a minimum grade of C or eligibility for ENGL 001 as determined by COS Placement Procedures (p.
-29).
+26).

-HIST 005 Western Civilization Since 1648
+3unit(s) HIST 005 Western Civilization Since 1648 Hours: 3 Lecture/Discussion

 Survey of the development of western culture and civilization from absolutism to the present.
 This course covers events from approximately 1648 CE to contemporary times.
 Students will define the characteristics of modern Western civilization and trace how its institutions, ideas and developments from the middle of the seventeenth century to the recent past have shaped the current Western and wider world.
 (C-ID HIST180) Prerequisites: ENGL 261 or equivalent college course with a minimum grade of C or eligibility for ENGL 001 as determined by COS Placement Procedures (p.
-29).
+26).